-Repeat as necessary – As I continue to create compelling content, these steps will ultimately become a cycle and hopefully, over time, my selected team members can depend on our internal and externals supporters to continue to serve as our “go-to” extended team.
+As I continue to create compelling content, these steps will ultimately become a cycle and hopefully.
+Over time, my selected team members can depend on our internal and externals supporters to continue to serve as our “go-to” extended team.
 With their help, this cycle can normalize so that we can get content developed and promoted quicker and quicker each time.

 Elizabeth (Libby) Blanchette (Freelance Writer):

-To create compelling content (in my opinion) is just as difficult as nuclear physics — but instead of working with atoms and a reactor your trying to get a desired reaction out of Adam.
+To create compelling content (in my opinion) is just as difficult as nuclear physics — but instead of working with atoms and a reactor you’re trying to get the desired reaction out of Adam.

-Illumination: This involves the process of creating concepts (or “concepting”).
+This involves the process of creating concepts (or “concepting”).
 Here writers and designers take their ideas and share them which each other.
 Working together, they build improved ideas off of each other’s thoughts, often morphing two or more key ideas into one creative content campaign.
-Next, they develop thumbnails, headlines, tag lines, etc. as a sample of how each idea could be fluently represented throughout various times and delivery mediums — emails,blog posts, coupons, direct mailers, etc.
+Next, they develop thumbnails, headlines, taglines, etc. as a sample of how each idea could be fluently represented throughout various times and delivery mediums — emails, blog posts, coupons, direct mailers, etc.